Learn to Sail at the EYC

 EYC Staff /Instructors

-William is a sophomore at the University of Southern California, where he’s majoring in environmental studies and minoring in business administration.
-He played soccer for four years in high school, basketball for one, lacrosse for one, and founded his school’s racquetball club.
-In college, he enjoys playing all these sports in his free time.
-William is US Sailing Level 2 (projected) certified, and his favorite sailboat to compete in is the Laser.
-He has been sailing at the EYC for more than a decade and this is his fifth year as an instructor.
-His favorite part about teaching at the EYC is watching his students grow year after year and advance through the levels to become the best sailors they can be.
-William has many favorite EYC events, but the one that stands out to him is Regatta Weekend and Bratfest.
+William is a junior at the University of Southern California, where he’s majoring in environmental studies and minoring in business administration.
+He has been sailing at the EYC for more than a decade and this is his sixth year as an instructor.
+His favorite sailboat to compete in is the Laser.
+He enjoys coming back year after year and watching his students advance through the levels to become the best sailors they can be.
+William has many favorite EYC events, but one that stands out to him is Regatta Weekend and Bratfest.

 Two week classes